 Kobo Aura One

-You also get ample storage space – 8GB, or double most others – plus waterproofing, so you can safely read by the pool or in the tub.
-The inbuilt backlight has been improved, with a new orange-hue option that's less disruptive to sleep.
+You also get ample storage space (8GB), plus waterproofing, so you can safely read by the pool or in the tub.
+The inbuilt backlight has been improved with an orange-hue option that's less disruptive to sleep.

 The One is also more enjoyable to hold and use, thanks to its more modern design language.
 And despite its size, it’s a tad thinner and lighter than the H2O, and all the corners are now comfortably rounded.